chrisb13/cb.github.io/_posts/hpc/2015-11-11-vim-ncdump-shortcut.markdown

 nnoremap <leader>nc :vnew<Bar>0r!ncdump -c <C-R>+<CR>
 {% endhighlight %}

+What about if you want to have a quick look at a plot of one of the variables?
+Works with ncview too!

+{% highlight vim %}
+nnoremap <leader>ncv :exec '!ncview <C-R>+'<CR>
+{% endhighlight %}

 Speaking of working with netCDF files, here's a handy [snippet](https://github.com/sirver/ultisnips) for the python library...

 {% highlight python %}